Nike+iPod: Online integration

 In addition to tracking personal workout statistics, the Nike+ integrates directly with the Nike website.
 Workout data can be automatically uploaded to the website during an iPod sync with iTunes or through another program via the website's public API.
 The uploaded information is mostly not personally-identifying, but does also contain some personal statistics such as weight (if configured).
 Workout data is stored in XML files on the iPod, which has led some web and applications programmers to offer alternatives to the official Nike reports.

 On October 19, 2006, new features were added to the Nike+ website, including the ability to name runs.
 Forums were also added (which they refer to as "talk some trash"), allowing users to meet and challenge other runners, ask questions, and give feedback.
 Recently, there have been several more additions to the Nike+ website including but not limited to: a challenge gallery where all user created challenges are viewable, the ability to name the route taken when running or walking, compatibility with the new iPod Nano (fifth generation), a distance club to view everyone's total distance traveled, fastest 5K et cetera.

+Recent findings & technical details

+Fully decoded packet protocol & hardware details

+A hacker/researcher named “Dmitry.GR” has published a breakdown of how the Nike + iPod sensor’s wireless protocol works — down to modulation, packet layout, CRC, etc.